 In addition to the course unit exams, students must take Benchmark Exams.
 Students will take 1 practice/mock exam, 1 open check benchmark exam and 2 benchmark proctored exams.
 The purpose of these exams is to evaluate the competency of the student's knowledge of critical concepts for entry into professional nursing.
 Students will receive a grade according to the syllabus policy in each course.
-These two benchmarks give the student analytics that compares them nationally to their peers.
-Benchmark exams will be averaged together and compose 5% of the final grade.
+These four benchmarks give the student analytics which compares them on a national level to their peers.
+Benchmark 2 (Retake) will compose 5% of the final grade.